Liev Schreiber: 1992–2004: Early work and breakthrough

-Directing and 2000s work
+Along with his screen work, Schreiber is a well-respected classical actor; in a 1998 review of the Shakespeare play Cymbeline, The New York Times called his performance "revelatory" and ended the article with the plea, "More Shakespeare, Mr. Schreiber."
+A year later, Schreiber played the title role in Hamlet in a December 1999 revival at The Public Theater, to similar raves.
+In 2000, he went on to play Laertes in the film Hamlet, a modern adaptation of the play.
+His performance in the title role of Henry V in a 2003 Central Park production of that play caused The New Yorker magazine critic John Lahr to expound upon his aptitude for playing Shakespeare characters.
+"He has a swiftness of mind," Lahr wrote, "which convinces the audience that language is being coined in the moment.
+His speech, unlike that of the merely adequate supporting cast, feels lived rather than learned."

 Schreiber told The New Yorker in 1999, "I don't know that I want to be an actor for the rest of my life."
 For a time in the late 1990s, he hoped to produce and direct an adaptation of The Merchant of Venice starring Dustin Hoffman.
 During that time, Schreiber started writing a screenplay about his relationship with his Ukrainian grandfather, a project he abandoned when, according to The New York Times, "he read Jonathan Safran Foer's hit novel, Everything Is Illuminated, and decided Mr. Foer had done it better."
 Schreiber's film adaptation of the short story from which the novel originated, which he both wrote and directed, was released in 2005.
 The film, which starred Elijah Wood, received lukewarm-to-positive reviews, with Roger Ebert calling it "a film that grows in reflection."
+In 2002, he starred in Neil LaBute's play The Mercy Seat along with Sigourney Weaver off-Broadway that was critically and commercially very successful.